 Center for Global Africa

-The Center for Global Africa (CGA) engages in research, consultancy, and advocacy on Global African affairs, though merging the intellectual capital and economic capabilities of Africa and the Diaspora.
+The Center for Global Africa (CGA) engages in research, consultancy, and advocacy on Global African affairs, through merging the intellectual capital and economic capabilities of Africa and the Diaspora.

 The CGA comprises DSU professors and students, with contributing scholars and students from other academic and related institutions, as well as industry and corporate experts.